MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 _ **Figure 3** _

-With continue_on_error, the program in Figure 3 above, produces the summary in Figure 4.
+With Continue On Error, the program in Figure 3 above, produces the summary in Figure 4.
 That summary is printed _ **after** _ streaming all unique detailed error reports which are produced using the existing default mode of the Address Sanitizer.
 The existing default mode is "one-n-done".
 The previous Address Sanitizer only prints one detailed error report, and then exits your process.
-With continue_on_error, we continue to execute after various memory safety errors.
+With Continue On Error, we continue to execute after various memory safety errors.
 This summary illustrates continuing after many memory safety errors:

 ![](RackMultipart20230703-1-hvjsrt_html_d751003cd5ba2429.png)